eslamfayad/terasic-de10-nano-kit/code-samples/accelerometer/readme.md

 ## Step 7: Observe the Types of Forces Acting on the Board

-[//]: # (Tudor to add board + axes overlay -- give Tudor spcm graphics folder URL)
-[//]: # (Do we/can we calibrate this thing?)

 ![Sample data](images/adxl345-fast30.gif)
 ![Accelerometer Axes](images/45degree-axes-800x535.jpg)

 ### Static Forces
 **Force of Gravity**

 You can observe the force of gravity acting on the board when board is resting on its rubber feet.

 The green line (z-axis) should show a constant force of 1g (or 9.8 m/s^2).
 And, in fact, the force of gravity is always shown on the graph!